English name: Siamese Leaf-toed Gecko (aka “Spotted Ground Gecko”)

 Conservation status and threats: Is common and widespread.
 No known conservation threats.

-I know of no records of this gecko within or near Bangkok, but it is common in most of Thailand and some experts suspect that it can be found here as well.
+I know of no records of this gecko within or near Bangkok, but it is common in most of Thailand and some experts expect that it can be found here as well.

 Michael Cota, personal communication